Blog

 Our night sky is full of amazing wonders.
 I’ve photographed aurora borealis, two solar eclipses, as well as the International Space Station transiting the Moon and Sun.
 I was young when Comet Hale-Bopp crossed our skies in 1997, but I remember vividly seeing it with my parents.
 After 23 long…

-I moved to Taos in 2018 knowing I’d be working for Taos Ski Valley, the best ski resort in New Mexico, known worldwide for their advanced terrain.
+I moved to Taos in 2018 knowing I’d be working for Taos Ski Valley, known worldwide for their advanced terrain.
 I was going to get to work in the mountains and ski for free, a dream come true!
-I took the first job…
+I took the first job they gave me.
+Well, I applied for…

 Sony’s RX1 camera came out almost 7 years ago.
 At the time, it was the world’s first and smallest full frame mirrorless camera.
 It’s a point and shoot with a pro sensor and a wonderfully designed (fixed focal length) Zeiss lens.
 In 2012, I was barely making ends meet in…